Skip to content

 Isolation facilities

 1. Suitable isolation facilities must be provided with adequate heating and ventilation, to house any sick or injured dog until such time as it can be returned to its owner or transported to a vet.
-There must be a means of maintaining the temperature within the isolation facilities at a level suitable for the condition of the dog dependant on veterinary advice.
+There must be a means of maintaining the temperature within the isolation facilities at a level suitable for the condition of the dog dependent on veterinary advice.

 2. Isolation facilities must be separate and physically isolated from the main activity areas.
 The separation distance must be a minimum of five metres.